Lincoln Oaklanders football

-The Lincoln Oaklanders are the college football team representing Lincoln University of Oakland, California.
-The team is Independent and plays as a traveling team.
+The Lincoln Oaklanders football program were the college football team representing Lincoln University of Oakland, California.
+Despite playing multiple NCAA teams, Lincoln was not affiliated with the NCAA or NAIA and played as an independent traveling team with no home stadium.
 The school's first football team was fielded in 2021.
-Athletic director Desmond Gumbs has been the head football coach since the 2021 season.
+Athletic director Desmond Gumbs was the head football coach from the team's inaugural 2021 season until its discontinuation in 2026.